-In evaluating our RTM implementation we considered three aspects: the size of our implementation, how it runs code with transactions, and the performance of the implementation relative to the native execution rate of the hardware and compared to a different emulator.
+We considered three factors when evaluating our RTM implementation: its size, how it runs code with transactions, and the performance of the implementation relative to the native execution rate of the hardware and compared to a different emulator.

 Test environment: All testing was done on a Dell PowerEdge R415.
-This is a dual socket machine which each socket having a quadcore AMD Opteron 4122 installed, giving a total of 8 physical cores.
+This is a dual socket machine with each socket having a quadcore AMD Opteron 4122 installed, giving a total of 8 physical cores.
 The machine has 16 GB of memory.
 It ran Fedora 15 with a 2.6.38 kernel.
-Our guest environment uses two virtual cores that runs BusyBox environment based on Linux kernel 2.6.38.
+Our guest environment uses two virtual cores that run a BusyBox environment based on Linux kernel 2.6.38.
 The virtual cores are mapped one-to-one with unoccupied physical cores.
+This machine does not have an HTM implementation.